robertwayne/bufferfish/README.md

 <details>
   <summary>TypeScript / JavaScript</summary>

-NPM doesn't support pointing to sub-directories in git repositories, so the simplest way to use Bufferfish would be to clone the repository and run `pnpm link <path>`.
+Node doesn't support pointing to sub-directories in git repositories, so the simplest way to use Bufferfish would be to clone the repository and run `pnpm link <path>`.
 You should end up with something like this in your `package.json`:
 `"bufferfish": "link:../bufferfish/bufferfish-ts"` - based on wherever your